GingerV1k1ng/tutorials/tutorials/haskell/ghc-optimization-and-fusion/tutorial.md

 optimizations** from being applied.
 We will see how this works with specializing in the next section.
-For that reason it's nothing unusual to see `INLINEABLE` used on a self-recursive function, because the intention is not to inline the function, but dump its definition into interface file.
+For that reason it's nothing unusual to see `INLINEABLE` used on a self-recursive function, because the intention is not to inline the function, but to dump its definition into interface file.

 A more straightforward approach to control inlining is to use the `INLINE` pragma.
 When GHC calculates weight of a function, this pragma makes the